 Learning to love yourself can help you flourish in your career, your relationships, and help you to make the most of your life.

-In this article, we’ll be taking a closer look at self-love, and some great self-love activities which can set you on the path for positive life changes.
+In this article, we’ll be taking a closer look at self-love, and some great self love activities that can set you on the path for positive life changes.

 Self Care Vs. Self Love

-Let me explain!
-Many blogs and articles use self-care and self-love as interchangeable terms, but this isn’t correct.
+Many blogs and articles use self-care and self love as interchangeable terms, but this isn’t correct.
 To clarify:

 What Is Self Care?